mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 > Answer 3: By picturing as you did a moment ago the unsurpassed great dharma and samadhi of the Buddha as sitting idly and doing nothing, you malign the great vehicle.
 Your illusion is indeed profound.
 It is like being in the middle of a great ocean and saying there is no water.
 Thankfully, Buddhas are already sitting serenely in *jijuyu samadhi*.
 Does this not constitute extensive merit?
 It is to be pitied that your eyes are not yet opened, that your mind is still drunk.
 >
 > The spiritual realm of Buddhas is totally incomprehensible.
 It is not to be reached by the workings of the mind.
 Still less can it be known by a man of disbelief or inferior intelligence.
 Only a person of great capacity based on right faith is able to enter here.
 Even were a person of disbelief given teachings of it, he would find it difficult to receive them.
 Even on Vulture Peak, there were some the Buddha allowed to leave.
 If right faith arises in your mind, you should practice religious discipline and study under a master.
 If it doesn’t arise, you should cease for a while and regret the fact of not receiving benefits of the dharma from the past.
+>
+> (From “Dōgen’s Bendowa,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
+124-157.)

 Those three questions are all connected, talking about *right entrance*.
 Zazen is exactly right entrance to get into the Buddha’s world.
 So what is *right entrance*?
 Why does Dōgen Zenji emphasize that zazen is right entrance?